ElementalBrian/AirsignerRelay/README.md

 ##  Welcome to Airsigner!
-This auction system allows whitelisted MEV searchers to place silent bids on the right to use a certain bundle of oracle updates that they retrieve from a data provider via a signed message from an HTTP endoing.
+This auction system allows whitelisted MEV searchers to place silent bids on the right to use a certain bundle of oracle updates that they retrieve from a data provider via a signed message from an HTTP endpoint.

 ## Airsigner Execution